What to expect

 Because Jo has both accident and hospital indemnity coverage, they are eligible to receive financial support through both plans to cover costs associated with this injury.

-Hospital stays can be quite expensive, even with health insurance.
-Jo submits the expenses they’ve incurred during this hospitalization to Beam and receives the maximum lump sum payments to help ease the cost of care.
 Jo’s health insurance plan has a high deductible, so they use their supplemental health benefits to meet it.
 Jo uses the remaining funds to offset the cost of transportation and child care accrued during the accident and hospital stay.

 Employer